manhduydl/Shopping-web-Jsp-Servlet/README.md

 # Shopping-web-Jsp-Servlet
-Course project use Jsp and Servlet to create Shopping website.
+Course project use Jsp and Servlet to create Shopping website. <br/>
+Basic project, not use ajax.
+I'll update it.